finos/FDC3/docs/api/spec.md

 ### Joining Channels
 Apps can join _User Channels_.
 An app can only be joined to one channel at a time.

-When an app is joined to a User Channel, calls to `fdc3.broadcast` will be routed to that channel and listeners added through `fdc3.addContextListener` will receive context broadcasts from other apps also joined to that channel.
-If an app is not joined to a User Channel `fdc3.broadcast` will be a no-op and handler functions added with `fdc3.addContextListener` will not receive any broadcasts.
+When an app is joined to a User channel, calls to `fdc3.broadcast` will be routed to that channel and listeners added through `fdc3.addContextListener` will receive context broadcasts from other apps also joined to that channel.
+If an app is not joined to a User channel `fdc3.broadcast` will be a no-op and handler functions added with `fdc3.addContextListener` will not receive any broadcasts.
 However, apps can still choose to listen and broadcast to specific channels (both User and App channels) via the methods on the `Channel` class.

-When an app joins a User Channel, or adds a context listener when already joined to a channel, it will automatically receive the current context for that channel.
+When an app joins a User channel, or adds a context listener when already joined to a channel, it will automatically receive the current context for that channel.

-It is possible that a call to join a User Channel could be rejected.
+It is possible that a call to join a User channel could be rejected.
 If for example, the desktop agent wanted to implement controls around what data apps can access.

 Joining channels in FDC3 is intended to be a behavior initiated by the end user.
 For example: by color linking or apps being grouped in the same workspace.
 Most of the time, it is expected that apps will be joined to a channel by mechanisms outside of the app.
-Always, there SHOULD be a clear UX indicator of what User Channel an app is joined to.
+Always, there SHOULD be a clear UX indicator of what User channel an app is joined to.

 ### The 'global' Channel